shawn-sandy/astro-basics/src/components/astro/README.md

 ### CollectionList.astro

 This component is responsible for rendering a list of items from a specified content collection.
-It filters out draft items, sorts them by publication date, and displays a specified number of items using the `BlogPosts` component.
+It filters out publish items, sorts them by publication date, and displays a specified number of items using the `BlogPosts` component.

 ### Breadcrumb.astro